jackindisguise/mud-ext/README.md

 Agility     : 120
 ```

-## padCenter(`string`: string, `size`: number, `padder`: string=`" "`): string
+##### string.padCenter(`string`: string, `size`: number, `padder`: string=`" "`): string
-* Pads the left and right side of a string to the given size, using the `padder` string provided to pad it.

-Attempts to center the string, dumping the last extra character on the right side if the size is uneven.
+Pads the left and right side of a string to the given size, using the `padder` string provided to pad it.
+Attempts to center the string, dumping the last extra character on the right side if the padding size is uneven.

 ```javascript
 for(let i=4;i<=10;i++){